Dynamic disk-corona coupling during the state transition of Swift J1727.8-1613: Data analysis and results

-On the other hand, the Compton luminosity does not exhibit significant multiple flares similar to the disk emission but included a transient flare period during $f_1$.
-Following this, the Compton luminosity rose until MJD 60206 before it gradually decreased to approximately $4.18 \times 10^{37} \, \text{erg} \, \text{s}^{-1}$.
+The Compton luminosity does not show significant multiple flares, as in the disk emission, but includes a transient flare period during MJD 60197-60202, resembling the LE light curve.
+This behavior is caused by the covering fraction hump in this phase, which leads to varying seed photons for Compton cooling.
+Following this, the Compton luminosity rose until MJD 60206 before it gradually decreased.

+The disk component exhibits significant variability, appearing as a sequence of damped multi-flares superimposed on a slight upward trend.
+The disk luminosity was initially low before MJD 60203, producing only a minor change in flux.
+Afterward, the disk emission shows significant X-ray flux modulation throughout the transition, with the temporal evolution marked by reduced amplitude and a shortened modulation period, resembling the LE light curve.
+The most intense disk flare around MJD 60205 boosted the luminosity to $3.5 \times 10^{38} \, \text{erg} \, \text{s}^{-1}$, a $\sim$3.9-fold increase, and progressively damped to a lower peak of $2.3 \times 10^{38} \, \text{erg} \, \text{s}^{-1}$ around MJD 60221, corresponding to a $\sim$1.8-fold rise.
+Such a decrease in peak luminosity and reduced variability suggest damping of disk emission fluctuations, mirroring the trend in the LE light curve.